awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-rules.md

 1. In the navigation pane, choose **Client VPN Endpoints**\.

-1. Select the Client VPN endpoint for which to view authorization rules and choose **Authorization**\.
+1. Select the Client VPN endpoint for which to view authorization rules and choose **Authorization rules**\.

 **To view authorization rules \(AWS CLI\)**
 Use the [describe\-client\-vpn\-authorization\-rules](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-client-vpn-authorization-rules.html) command\.